 I’m sure every teacher you’ve ever had has told you to get enough sleep the night before an exam so that you are as sharp as possible on the day itself.
 But it still needs to be said — you would be surprised by how many zombies turn up on the big day and find it hard to stay focused during the Listening test.
 (And don’t forget that you only get to listen to the IELTS Listening audio once, so if you are not concentrating, you will not get a second chance.)

-Talking about getting enough sleep and staying sharp on the test day seem a little bit old-fashioned and uninteresting, but you will be surprised by how many zombies turn up on the big day and find it hard to stay focused during the listening test.
-Most students choose to take the test during holiday seasons (summer holiday, spring break, Christmas holiday etc.) and physically they are not ready to take an intense, 3-hour exam at seven o’clock in the morning.
+My first suggestion is to consider when you are going to do the IELTS exam.
+Most students choose to take the test during the holiday season (summer vacation, spring break, Christmas holiday etc.) and physically and mentally they are not ready to take an intense, 3-hour exam at seven o’clock in the morning.

 Keep your concentration

-During the test, pay no attention to your surrounding, because there is, really, nothing to it.
-Other candidates are as nervous as you, the invigilators have no interest in you and there is no reason to interact with anything other than your test papers.
-If you are the type of person who gets distracted by the sounds of loud pencil-writing, coughing and squeaky chairs, consider putting on some earplugs.
+During the IELTS test, pay no attention to your surroundings, because there is nothing there that can help you.
+Other candidates are as nervous as you, the invigilators have no interest in you, beyond making sure that you are not cheating, and there is no reason to interact with anything other than your test papers.
+If you are the type of person who gets distracted by the sounds of loud pencil-writing, coughing and squeaky chairs, consider putting in some earplugs.

-The IELTS test always follows a pattern and consists of a regular set of question types, meaning if you have to re-take the test, it is going to look familiar and everything will be predictable.
+The IELTS test always follows a pattern and consists of a regular set of question types, meaning if you have to retake the test, it is going to look familiar and everything will be more predictable.
 Didn’t do well enough?
-Don’t worry — you can try again anytime you want, and the next one will be much easier.
+Don’t worry — you can try again anytime you want, and the next one will seem easier.
 Remember: even Einstein had to re-sit his university entrance exam!